casiarobot/denso_robot_ros/README.md

 Basic operation

 ### With Wincap III
 1. Connect PC and RC8 control with ethernet cable.
 Then, change local IP in same LAN Network with RC8, `192.168.0.2` for example.
-Programming tutorial:
+Programming [tutorial](https://www.youtube.com/watch?v=MAyrm8Ra5kw):
-{%youtube MAyrm8Ra5kw%}

 ### With C#
 1. Install ORiN2 SDK and Visual Studio